 Again, a quick review seems to indicate that employers received some of what they were looking for in terms their concerns over implementation, but not in other areas.
 For example, the rules indicated that if you cash out any other kind of leave benefit upon separation, you must also do so with any unused PTO time.
 This runs contrary to discussions in the Labor and Housing committee last session and creates a significate financial liability for impacted employers, particularly small businesses.
 When considering this particular requirement, it’s important to remember that, while many employers provide paid benefits to their full-time employees, they don’t provide it to part-time workers.
 Some small businesses don’t currently provide any paid leave.
 Therefore, some businesses are going to incur “sticker shock” with this requirement.

-In the press statement released last evening, the department intends to conduct a virtual public hearing on the rules on April 15, 2020, from 5:00 to 7:00 p.m.
+In the press statement released last week, the department intends to conduct a virtual public hearing on the rules on April 15, 2020, from 5:00 to 7:00 p.m.
 Given the current need for social distancing as a result of the COVID-19 pandemic, this isn’t a surprising development.
 Individuals will have up to three minutes to deliver comments at that time.
 A link detailing how to participate in the virtual hearing can be found here.

+The Maine State Chamber has closely followed the development of these rules since their enactment last year.
+We attended the majority of the statewide listening sessions and have met with DOL staff since then.
 The Maine State Chamber will be providing comment on the draft rules both in writing and virtually.
 For more information or questions, please contact Peter Gore by calling (207) 458-0490 or emailing email@example.com.